census-instrumentation/opencensus-service/README.md

 ### <a name="collector-usage"></a>Usage

-The collector is in its initial development stages.
-It can be run directly from sources, binary, or a Docker image.
+The collector can be run directly from sources, binary, or a Docker image.

 The minimum Go version required for this project is Go1.11.